 P.J.
 CROWLEY: For the State Department, we've lost our first sitting ambassador in more than 30 years.
-And there's a natural human reaction to this, so they want to take care of their own, in this particular case, the Stevens family.
+And there's a natural human reaction to this.
+They want to take care of their own; in this particular case, the Stevens family.

 FOLKENFLIK: But Crowley, who served under current Secretary of State Hillary Clinton, doesn't condemn CNN.